← All posts

 Intake form friction falls into a few specific categories, all of which are fixable.

 Too many fields.
-Every field you add to a form reduces completion rates.
-A form with fifteen fields — name, email, phone, address, date of birth, case description, how did you hear about us, preferred contact method, preferred contact time, insurance information — will lose visitors who don't have the patience or the information to complete it.
+Every field you add to a form creates more work for the person trying to contact you.
+A form with fifteen fields, name, email, phone, address, date of birth, case description, referral source, preferred contact method, preferred contact time, insurance information, will lose visitors who do not have the patience or the information to complete it.
 The initial intake form is not the full client questionnaire.
 Its job is to capture enough information to make first contact.
 Everything else can be gathered during the consultation.

-The fields that matter for first contact: name, phone number or email, a brief description of what happened, and the practice area.
-That's four fields.
-Maybe five with jurisdiction if the firm serves multiple states.
-Everything beyond that is friction.
+The fields that matter for first contact are usually name, phone number or email, a brief description of what happened, and the practice area.
+Maybe add jurisdiction if the firm serves multiple states.
+Everything beyond that should earn its place.

 No mobile optimization.
-The majority of legal searches happen on mobile devices.
-A form that's usable on a desktop monitor but cramped, hard to navigate, or slow to load on a phone screen is losing the majority of its potential submissions.
-Small tap targets, text fields that require zooming, dropdowns that don't work well on touch screens — these aren't design preferences.
-They're conversion killers.
+A large share of legal searches happens on mobile devices.
+A form that is usable on a desktop monitor but cramped, hard to navigate, or slow to load on a phone screen is losing potential submissions.
+Small tap targets, text fields that require zooming, dropdowns that do not work well on touch screens, these are not design preferences.
+They are conversion problems.

 No context for what happens next.
 The visitor fills out the form and taps submit.
 Then what?
 If the confirmation message is "Thank you for your submission.
-Someone will be in touch." — that's a dead end.
-The visitor doesn't know what generally happens next, who may review the submission, or what to do if the matter is urgent.
-The anxiety that drove them to fill out the form in the first place is still there, and the form didn't resolve it.
+Someone will be in touch," that is a dead end.
+The visitor does not know what generally happens next, who may review the submission, or what to do if the matter is urgent.
+The anxiety that drove them to fill out the form is still there, and the form did not resolve it.

-A good confirmation does not need to promise a response time the firm can't guarantee.
+A good confirmation does not need to promise a response time the firm cannot guarantee.
 It does need to tell the visitor what generally happens next, who may contact them, and what to do if the matter is urgent.
-Clarity reduces anxiety, sets expectations, and makes the visitor less likely to submit forms on three other firms' websites as a hedge.
+Clarity reduces anxiety, sets expectations, and makes the visitor less likely to submit forms on several other firms' websites as a hedge.

 CAPTCHA friction.
-CAPTCHA verification — "click every image with a traffic light" — exists to prevent spam submissions.
+CAPTCHA verification exists to prevent spam submissions.
 It also creates friction that reduces legitimate completions.
 Some CAPTCHAs are genuinely difficult on mobile devices.
-Others add ten to fifteen seconds to the submission process, which is an eternity for someone who's already anxious and uncertain.
+Others add delay to the submission process, which feels longer when someone is already anxious and uncertain.

-The tradeoff between spam prevention and conversion friction is real, but most firms haven't evaluated it.
-If your form gets three spam submissions per week and your CAPTCHA prevents fifty legitimate submissions per month, the CAPTCHA is costing you more than the spam.
+The tradeoff between spam prevention and conversion friction is real, but many firms have not evaluated it.
+If the anti-spam measure blocks or discourages legitimate prospects, it may be costing more than the spam it prevents.

 Generic forms with no practice-area context.
 A form on a personal injury page should ask about the incident.
 A form on a criminal defense page should ask about the charges.
 A form on a family law page should ask about the family situation.
 A single generic "Contact Us" form used across every practice area misses the opportunity to capture the context that makes first contact productive.

 When the intake form asks "briefly describe what happened," the attorney or intake coordinator who receives the submission can make an informed call.
-When the form asks only for name and phone number, the first contact is a cold call with no context — which means the caller has to start from scratch, ask basic questions the visitor already wanted to share, and hope the person picks up.
+When the form asks only for name and phone number, the first contact is a cold call with no context.
+The caller has to start from scratch, ask basic questions the visitor already wanted to share, and hope the person picks up.

 What Good Intake Actually Does